LittleD3092/My-Vault/Archived/動力學/Rigid Body.md

 #### Radius of Gyration

-The [[moment]] of inertia of a body about a specified axis can be expressed using the radius of gyration, $k$
+The [[Moment]] of inertia of a body about a specified axis can be expressed using the radius of gyration, $k$

 $$I = mk^2$$